 Marine barbecues have become standard issue on many cruising or day-use boats because there is nothing quite like dropping anchor in a serene cove and firing up the grill to conclude the day with a fine meal.
 They are also handy for providing extra cooking capacity if the galley has to deal with an onslaught of hungry guests.
 Mounted on the stern rail or the gunwale, they are ready at a moment’s notice.
 They have domes and lids for more energy efficiency and better control of the cooking temperature, and they are easy to operate and clean.

 Marine barbecues are usually fueled either by gas (propane or compressed natural gas) or by charcoal.
 Purists may prefer charcoal grills for reasons of flavor and the ritual of building a fire to get the coals going (probably a sense of satisfaction dating from when we lived in caves, but we digress).
-They also might like the slightly lower price tag of charcoal barbecues.
-We’ve brought the original Marine Kettle charcoal barbecues back this year too, in both the Original 15" size and the large 17" Party Size (see photo).
+They also might like the slightly lower price tag of charcoal barbecues (Our site lists the original 15" Marine Kettle charcoal grill, Model 12794772 for about $190).

 The original charcoal model is back with an improved hinge, so the lid won’t fall off!